 Customer experience is the new buzzword in customer service.
-Every material on customer service focuses on creating a better experience for customers.
+Almost every article on customer service focuses on creating a better experience for customers.
 Companies are stepping up their customer service game by emphasizing the experience.
 You get the feeling that all’s well in customer service, but there’s a lot hiding under the surface.

 Customer service still remains a point of contention for many companies that strive to improve the customer experience.
 According to a NewVoice report, 29% of customers switch because they’re annoyed by the poor knowledge of customer support staff.
-Limited access to data stifles customer service, and that means that the first step of providing good customer service can be a stumbling block for the agents.
+Limited access to data stifles customer service, and that means the first step to better customer experiences can be a stumbling block for the agents.

 Picture this.
 A customer contacts you regarding an issue with a product.
 The first step you take after asking for the customer’s name is to look up the customer’s purchase history, past interactions with the company, and other specifics.
 You have three ways to go about this: